Westlake Village General Plan

 Circulation - Indicates the location and composition of the City’s roadways and bikeways, public transit routes, and other mobility systems.

-Housing - Identifies the City's housing needs and provides strategies for the production of housing for current and future residents of Westlake Village.
+Housing - Identifies the City’s housing needs and provides strategies for the production of housing for current and future residents of Westlake Village.
 The City’s 2013-2021 Housing Element is adopted under a separate cover, and updated more frequently than the rest of the General Plan.
 The Housing Element can be downloaded by clicking the link below.

 Open Space - Identifies open space resources in the community and strategies for protection and preservation of these resources.